 91. Then eliminate paste.
 Make a slightly stronger solution to remove both new and old wallpaper paste.

 92. Slow the hardening of plaster.
-When mixing plaster, add a couple splashes of white vinegar to give you extra time.
+When mixing plaster, add a couple of splashes of white vinegar to give you extra time.

 93. Get concrete off your skin.
 If you’re fixing up your home, and get concrete on your skin, use undiluted vinegar to wash away dry concrete, followed by warm soapy water.